Kazzz-S/klayout/macbuild/ReadMe.md

 * "qt6Brew"    means that Qt6 from Homebrew is used.
 * "RsysPhb311"  means that Ruby is OS-bundled; Python is 3.11 from Homebrew.
 4. Copy/move the generated application bundle **`klayout.app`** to your **`/Applications`** directory for installation.
-### Important
+> [!IMPORTANT]
-So far, the deployment of Homebrew Ruby is not supported.<br>
+> So far, the deployment of Homebrew Ruby is not supported.<br>
-Therefore, if you intend to use the "-y" option for deployment, you need to use the "-r sys" option for building.
+> Therefore, if you intend to use the "-y" option for deployment, you need to use the "-r sys" option for building.

 ### 6E.
 Fully Anaconda3-flavored build with Anaconda3 Ruby 3.2 and Anaconda3 Python 3.11
 0. Install Anaconda3 (Anaconda3-2023.09-0-MacOSX-x86_64.pkg), then install Ruby 3.2 and libgit2 by